Validation of Modern JSON Schema: Formalization and Complexity: Introduction

 \section{Introduction}

 ~\citep{jsonschema} is the de-facto standard schema language for {\json} data.
-It is based on the combination of structural operators, describing base values, objects, and arrays, through logical operators such as disjunction, conjunction, negation, and recursive references.
+It is based on the combination of structural operators, which describe base values, objects, and arrays, through logical operators such as disjunction, conjunction, negation, and recursive references.

 JSON Schema passed through many versions, the most important being {\DFour} \citep{Draft04}, {\DSix} \citep{Draft06}, which introduced extensions without changing the validation model, {\DNineteen} \citep{Version09}, and {\DTwenty} \citep{specs2020}.